Generic Name: methadone hydrochloride

 Life-Threatening Respiratory Depression

-Inform patients of the risk of life-threatening respiratory depression, including information that the risk is greatest when starting Methadose or when the dose is increased, and that it can occur even at recommended doses [see Warnings and Precautions (5.2)].
-Advise patients how to recognize respiratory depression and to seek medical attention if breathing difficulties develop.
+Discuss the risk of respiratory depression with patients, explaining that the risk is greatest when starting methadone hydrochloride tablets for oral suspension or when the dose is increased.
+Advise patients how to recognize respiratory depression and to seek medical attention if they are experiencing breathing difficulties.

 Symptoms of Arrhythmia

-Instruct patients to seek medical attention immediately if they experience symptoms suggestive of an arrhythmia (such as palpitations, near syncope, or syncope) when taking methadone.
+Instruct patients to seek medical attention immediately if they experience symptoms suggestive of an arrhythmia (such as palpitations, near syncope, or syncope) when taking methadone hydrochloride tablets for oral suspension.

-Inform patients that potentially serious additive effects may occur if Methadose is used with alcohol or other CNS depressants, and not to use such drugs unless supervised by a health care provider.
+Inform patients that potentially serious additive effects may occur if methadone is used with other CNS depressants, and not to use such drugs unless supervised by a health care provider.

 Important Administration Instructions

-Instruct patients how to properly take Methadose, including the following:
+Instruct patients how to properly take methadone hydrochloride tablets for oral suspension, including the following:

-- Do not discontinue Methadose without first discussing the need for a tapering regimen with the prescriber
+- Advise patients not to discontinue methadone hydrochloride tablets for oral suspension without first discussing the need for a tapering regimen with the prescriber.

-Inform patients that Methadose may cause orthostatic hypotension and syncope.
-Instruct patients how to recognize symptoms of low blood pressure and how to reduce the risk of serious consequences should hypotension occur (e.g., sit or lie down, carefully rise from a sitting or lying position).
+Inform patients that methadone hydrochloride tablets for oral suspension may cause orthostatic hypotension and syncope.
+Instruct patients on how to recognize symptoms of low blood pressure and how to reduce the risk of serious consequences should hypotension occur (e.g., sit or lie down, carefully rise from a sitting or lying position).

 Driving or Operating Heavy Machinery

-Inform patients that Methadose may impair the ability to perform potentially hazardous activities such as driving a car or operating heavy machinery.
+Inform patients that methadone hydrochloride tablets for oral suspension may impair the ability to perform potentially hazardous activities such as driving or operating heavy machinery.
 Advise patients not to perform such tasks until they know how they will react to the medication.

 Advise patients of the potential for severe constipation, including management instructions and when to seek medical attention.

-Inform patients that anaphylaxis has been reported with ingredients contained in Methadose.
+Inform patients that anaphylaxis has been reported with ingredients contained in methadone hydrochloride tablets for oral suspension.
 Advise patients how to recognize such a reaction and when to seek medical attention.

-Instruct nursing mothers using Methadose to watch for signs of methadone toxicity in their infants, which include increased sleepiness (more than usual), difficulty breastfeeding, breathing difficulties, or limpness.
-Instruct nursing mothers to talk to the baby’s healthcare provider immediately if they notice these signs.
+Instruct nursing mothers using methadone hydrochloride tablets for oral suspension to watch for signs of methadone toxicity in their infants, which include increased sleepiness (more than usual), difficulty breastfeeding, breathing difficulties, or limpness.
+Instruct nursing mothers to talk to their baby’s healthcare provider immediately if they notice these signs.
 If they cannot reach the healthcare provider right away, instruct them to take the baby to the emergency room or call 911 (or local emergency services).

 methadone hydrochloride tablet